Siege of Calcutta: Fort William

-Omichand
+Amichand

-Omichand was the only Hindu wealthy enough to own a house in the European "White Town".
-Omichand recently had lost the prestigious position of chief investing and purchasing agent for the East India Company in its transaction with the Bengalis.
+Amichand was the only Hindu wealthy enough to own a house in the European "White Town".
+Amichand recently had lost the prestigious position of chief investing and purchasing agent for the East India Company in its transaction with the Bengalis.

-Suspicion grew that, to gain revenge for this considerable slight, Omichand had secretly urged Siraj ud Daula to attack the Company’s outpost and that suspicion was confirmed when two letters from the Nawab's camp were found addressed to Omichand.
+Suspicion grew that, to gain revenge for this considerable slight, Amichand had secretly urged Siraj ud Daula to attack the Company’s outpost and that suspicion was confirmed when two letters from the Nawab's camp were found addressed to Amichand.

-Kissendass, who was a house guest of Omichand's at the time, was also arrested when found with Omichand.
+Kissendass, who was a house guest of Amichand's at the time, was also arrested when found with Amichand.
 They were then incarcerated in a small jail near Fort William's southeast bastion, in a room that was used to house drunken and disorderly sailors known as "The Black Hole."

 Siraj ud Daula's Advance

 On 13 June, the advance guard of the Nawab's army was within 15 miles of Calcutta, a day's march away.
 All English women and children were ordered to take refuge in the fort, and the outer batteries and palisades were rushed to completion.
 Siraj ud Daula surrounded Fort William, and then assaulted the south wall.
 The gunners had no time to bring their guns up, and the Indians swarmed in.
 They then attacked the rest of the fort, and in little time, the fort was captured.